 Last but not least, there was Paul Christensen’s 2000 F-350.
-This big red rig, rolling on 35-inch Toyo M/Ts and 20-inch BMF wheels, had no problem climbing on to the dyno to see where it stood amongst the pack.
+This big red rig, rolling on 35-inch Toyo M/Ts and 20-inch BMF wheels, had no problem climbing onto the dyno to see where it stood amongst the pack.

-The charger is able to produce 27 lbs. of boost, thanks to the extra fuel supplied by the TS Performance chip – the same one found on Chris Lewis’ truck – and a cold air intake kit.
+The 7.3 liter is able to produce 27 lbs. of boost, thanks to the extra fuel supplied by the TS Performance chip – the same one found on Chris Lewis’ truck – and a cold air intake kit.
 The F-350 was having fun all day in the sun, whether it was out doing burnouts on the nearby street, or putting up strong numbers on the dyno’s monitor.

 - Over 25 lbs. of boost in third gear